-Besides some data types the interface defines three function types for the three kinds of semantic attachments implemented.
-The function types require a ParameterList holding the operator's grounded parameters and two callback functions giving the module the ability to access the current planning state.
+Besides some data types the interface defines two function types for the two kinds of semantic attachments implemented.
+Both function types require a ParameterList holding the operator's grounded parameters and two callback functions giving the module the ability to access the current planning state.
 There are two types of callbacks, one for logic predicates and one for numeric fluents.
-Additionally, the condition-checker, duration-calculator and effectapplicator module calls can be invoked with or without a heuristic flag, thereby either requesting either an exact result or an approximation.
+Additionally, both condition-checker and effect-applicator module calls can be invoked with or without a heuristic flag, thereby either requesting either an exact result or an approximation.
 Effect-applicator modules are also passed a reference to a list of numeric values which it is supposed to affect as a result of its computations.